 Satisfying stakeholders allows the project to continue uninterrupted.
 If you can put any questions or worries to bed before they arise and keep the higher-ups happy, you can save a large amount of time toward finishing the operation.

-How to Choose a BIM Software Package
+How to Choose BIM Software

-In order to make the selection process as painless as possible, ask yourself a few questions to identify any specific requirements you need from a solution.
+In order to make the selection process as painless as possible, ask yourself a few questions to identify any specific requirements you need from a software solution.

 What pain points do you need to solve?